adrianolszewski/model-based-testing-hypotheses/Tests/Mann-Whitney (-Wilcoxon).md

 - n_group = 100 - safe area

 Actually, the type-1 error and power is totally off topic in this simulation, we only check how well the methods follow each other, but having the opportunity - we will look at it too.
 We only have to remember that this is a long-run property and at 100 replications it will be "just close" rather than "nominal", especiallly at smaller samples.
 It's normal to have, say 7/100 (=0.07), 12/200 (=0.06) to finally reach 15/300 (=0.05).

+Whenever possible I will provide both Wald's and LRT results.

 ---
 ### Simulations!